swarmnyc/Fulton/fulton-server/spec/readme.md

 tests in the integration-tests needs database connections

-if you want to test them, change `xdescribe` to `describe` or `fdescribe`

-and prepare mongodb for `mongodb://localhost:27017/fulton-test`
+if you want to test them, you need to prepare mongodb for `mongodb://localhost:27017/fulton-test` and run `npm run test:it`